nodiscc/xsrv/README.md

 Security upgrades for Debian packages are applied [automatically/daily](https://gitlab.com/nodiscc/ansible-xsrv-common).
 To upgrade roles to their latest versions (bugfixes, new features, up-to-date versions of all third-party/web applications...):

 - Download latest backups from the server and/or do a snapshot of the VM.
-- Read the [release notes](CHANGELOG.md).
-Update configuration variables if needed.
+- Read the [release notes](releases), adjust your configuration variables if needed `./xsrv config-host`.
-- Update the playbook to the latest release: `git remote update && git checkout $latest_release`
+- Update the playbook to the latest release: `./xsrv upgrade`
-- Update roles: `ansible-galaxy -f -r requirements.yml`
+- Run checks and watch out for unwated changes `./xsrv check`
-- Run the playbook:  `ansible-playbook playbook.yml`
+- Deploy the playbook `./xsrv deploy`

 ### Other maintenance